Trump campaign to file recount in Dane, Milwaukee counties

 President Donald Trump's campaign said it would file a petition today for a recount in heavily Democratic Dane and Milwaukee counties after it wired $3 million to the Wisconsin Elections Commission Wednesday but no petition yet on the final day for a recount to be requested.

 The campaign has until 5 p.m.
-Wednesday to file a recount petition for a statewide recount or a recount in particular counties.
+Wednesday to file a recount petition for a statewide recount or a recount in those two counties.

 A statewide recount would require a prepayment of $7.9 million.
 The $3 million the campaign has already wired is enough to go ahead with a recount in Milwaukee and Dane Counties, whose recount estimates are about $2 million and $700,000, respectively.